quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 beginning of the stream in order to associate that stream with a specific subpart of the application.
-For example, WebTransport ({{!WEBTRANSPORT=I-D.ietf-webtrans-http3}}) uses a variable-length-encoded integer (as defined in QUIC v1) to transmit the ID of the WebTransport session to the receiver.
+For example, WebTransport ({{!WEBTRANSPORT=I-D.ietf-webtrans-http3}}) uses a variable-length-encoded integer (as defined in QUIC version 1) to transmit the ID of the WebTransport session to the receiver.
 It is desirable that the receiver is able to associate incoming streams with their respective subpart of the application, even if the QUIC stream is reset before the identifier at the beginning of the stream was read.